 Speed, being prepared to partner around new external data sources, new players in the ecosystem, to pivot around new delivery models, and use of data enrichment to price better, and understand better a commercial customer’s needs: these are going to be vital in preparing for the future.

-More options for digital delivery of policies
+More options for digital delivery of business and SME insurance cover

 Micro SMEs increasingly have more options to go direct to insurers, by phone and via digital channels, to service their needs, rather than through a broker.
 With this in mind, one large SME player re-launched two digital tools for SMEs, the Business Insurance Wizard and Business Guardian Angel.
 The tools provide access to expert advice and guidance that is personalised to educate business owners about their specific insurance need.
 The Business Guardian Angel app goes one step further than simply advising on insurance by providing a source of tailored news, blogs and videos about running and protecting small businesses.

 Such examples are highlighting the extent of innovation coming from within and outside the industry, and the trend for insurance carriers and brokers partnering together to bring some of the technology solutions, whether it is the broker or the insurer that has the best customer interface, and integrating the necessary data into it.